-Pay Attention to Your Actions and Appearance and Try to Adapt
+Pay Attention to Your Actions and U.S.-themed Appearance

 Pay attention to your surroundings.
 Plan your route and walk confidently.
 Pedestrians can be at risk, so be especially careful crossing the street.
 Never assume that you have the right of way.